open-aviation/tangram/docs/architecture/channel.md

 - Connection management and error handling

 This component enables the real-time nature of Tangram, allowing for immediate visualization of incoming aviation data.

+## Testing

+There is no dedicated test suite for `channel` at the moment.
+However, you can verify its functionality by running the full tangram stack and checking if real-time messages are being transmitted between the backend and frontend.